Emergency Order of the SOAH Chief Administrative Law Judge

 - Continuances that result in unreasonable or unnecessary delay, or objections based on an attorney’s preferred style of advocacy or unfamiliarity with remote hearings practice, will not be considered good cause to set an in-person hearing.

-- Requirements for Live Proceedings – Until further notice, any cases set for live hearing or mediation may be subject to requirements imposed for purposes of ensuring public health and safety, including:
+- Requirements for Live Proceedings – Cases set for live hearing or mediation may be subject to requirements imposed for purposes of ensuring public health and safety, including:

 - Lawyers, parties, and witnesses may be required to wait outside of SOAH’s facilities until their hearing is called.